10 Tips to Avoid Back Pain at Christmas

 Christmas is a time for being with friends and family, laughter, spreading cheer and good food.
 But it’s also a time when you may be putting your lower back at more risk.
-Here are some tips to avoid lower back pain this Christmas.
+Here are 10 tips to avoid back pain at Christmas.

 1) Do you’re Christmas shopping in stages – Try not to do all you’re shopping at once.
 Carrying lots of heavy bags will put extra strain onto the joints, ligaments and muscles in your back which may lead to an episode of back pain.
 Doing it in stages will lessen the load, as well as lessen the shock to your bank balance.
 If you can, try do this throughout the year starting at the beginning.
 But if you’re anything like me and you’ve left all you’re shopping until December try and do it over a few days.
 Also, you could take a rucksack to put your presents in.

 2) Park near by – Try and park as close to the shops as possible so that you don’t have to walk as far with your shopping, again to lessen the load on the joints in your spine.